afrid0315/aws-azure-devops-interview_questions/docker.md

 Cloud Optimization: Choose cost-effective cloud services for Docker registries, compute instances, and storage.

+#### 46. What will happen to container logs if you restart the container?
+Will it be lost?
+**Answer:**
+Because container is stateless, so if we delete container u will lost.
+But, if the container stopped and started or restarted u will not lost.

 1. You are running a containerized application that crashes intermittently without logging anything useful.
 How do you debug this behavior?

 2. Your CI/CD pipeline pushes a new Docker image that fails only in production, not in staging.
 How would you isolate and resolve the discrepancy?